AidanQuinn/codebits/README.md

 9. get_GEO_fastq.sh

     Retrieve fastq files in gz format (splitting PE reads into 2 files) from GEO.
 Usage: get_GEO_fastq.sh [[[-f SRR_file] [-o output_directory]] | [-h]], where SRR_file is a text file with one SRR sample number per line (accession list downloaded from GEO)

+10. cat_nextSeq_lanes.sh

+    Provided a file with sample IDs (one on each line), this script will search the current directory for nextSeq fastq files and concatonate all 4 lanes corresponding to each sample into a single file (per read).